Triangular decomposition of character varieties: Introduction

+In Section \ref{sec_cohomology}, we define the chain and co-chain complexes defining the twisted groupoid (co)-homological groups, define a natural non-degenerate pairing between them and compare them to usual twisted (co)-homological groups.
+We then prove Theorem \ref{theorem2}.
+Eventually we define a skew-symmetric form, the \textit{intersection form}:

-which will characterized the Poisson structure.
-We then show that this form has a nice behaviour for the gluing operation.
-In the fourth section, we define the Poisson structures on the algebras of regular functions of character varieties.
-We first define the Poisson structure on the character variety of the triangle and use triangular decomposition to extend it to general surfaces.
-The construction of the Poisson bracket makes use of some classical $r$-matrices and looks similar to the Fock-Rosly construction in \cite{FockRosly}.
-We then prove the generalised Goldman formula of Theorem \ref{theorem3} which will imply, on the one hand, that for closed surfaces our Poisson structure coincide with Goldman's one and, on the other hand, that it does not depend on the choice of a triangulation but only on the orientation of the boundary arcs.
-In the last section, we consider the case where $G=\mathbb{C}^*$.
-We prove that the character variety $\mathcal{X}_{\mathbb{C}^*}(\mathbf{\Sigma})$ is canonically isomorphic to the relative singular cohomology group $\mathrm{H}^1(\Sigma_{\mathcal{P}}, \partial \Sigma_{\mathcal{P}} ; \mathbb{C}^*)$ and provide a simple description of its Poisson structure.
-In the appendix, we prove that the algebra of regular functions of the character variety is generated by the curve functions.
-This is the only place of the paper where we need more hypothesis on $G$ than the fact that $G$ is a complex affine reducible Lie group.
+which will characterize the Poisson structure.
+We then show that this form has a nice behavior for the gluing operation.
+In Section \ref{sec_Poisson}, we define the Poisson structures on the algebras of regular functions of \stated character varieties.
+We first define the Poisson structure on the \stated character variety of the triangle and use triangular decomposition to extend it to general surfaces.
+We then prove the generalized Goldman formula of Theorem \ref{theorem3} which will imply, on the one hand, that for unmarked surfaces our Poisson structure coincides with Goldman's one and, on the other hand, that it does not depend on the choice of a triangulation but only on the orientations of the boundary arcs.
+In Section \ref{sec_abelian}, we consider the case where $G=\mathbb{C}^*$.
+We prove that the \stated character variety $\mathcal{X}_{\mathbb{C}^*}(\mathbf{\Sigma})$ is canonically isomorphic to the relative singular cohomology group $\mathrm{H}^1(\Sigma, \mathcal{A} ; \mathbb{C}^*)$ and provide a simple description of its Poisson structure.
+The motivation to study this particular case lies in the connection, established in \cite{KojuQuesneyQNonAb} between this affine variety and the balanced Chekhov-Fock algebra (quantum Teichm\"uller space).
+In Section \ref{sec_fusion} we prove the fifth item of Theorem \ref{theorem1} about the fusion operation using the generalized Goldman formula.
+In Appendix \ref{appendix_graph}, we prove that the algebra of regular functions of the \stated character variety is generated by the curve functions provided that $G$ is standard.
+This result is the key ingredient to identify \stated character varieties with their discrete models.
+In Appendix \ref{sec_FR}, we compare our construction of \stated character variety for marked surfaces with the Fock-Rosly construction in \cite{FockRosly} based on ciliated graphs.
+In Appendix \ref{sec_Alekseev} we compare our construction with the moduli spaces appearing in \cite{AlekseevMalkin_PoissonCharVar, AlekseevMalkin_PoissonLie, AlekseevKosmannMeinrenken}.
+In Appendix \ref{sec_QPoisson}, we use the generalized Goldman formula of Theorem \ref{theorem3} to prove that when $\mathbf{\Sigma}=(\Sigma, \mathcal{A})$ is connected and $\mathcal{A}\neq \emptyset$, the $G^{\mathcal{A}}$- Poisson variety $\mathcal{X}_G(\mathbf{\Sigma})$ is a twist of the quasi Poisson variety defined independently by Li Bland-Severa and Nie in \cite{LiBlandSevera_ModuliSpacesQuiltedSurfaces,Nie_QPoissonGoldmanFormula}.